jeffsslee/js-react-materialui-jeffnote/README.md

 How to customize default theme

-- Target file : App.js, index.js ... normally file toward root
+- Target file : App.js, or index.js
 - To redefine css with createTheme() method
 - To apply the them with ThemeProvider component